Kids vs. Aliens

 Kids vs. Aliens is a 2022 American science fiction horror film directed and edited by Jason Eisener and written by John Davies and Eisener.
-It is the second spin-off film in the V/H/S franchise and a feature-length adaptation of "Slumber Party Alien Abduction", the filmmaker's segment from the 2013 anthology horror film V/H/S/2.
+It is the second spin-off film in the V/H/S franchise and a feature-length adaptation of "Slumber Party Alien Abduction", the filmmaker's segment from the 2013 film V/H/S/2.

 The film had its world premiere at Fantastic Fest on September 23, 2022, and was released in the United States on January 20, 2023, by RLJE Films and Shudder.

 Plot

 Searching for a place to host a Halloween party, teenagers Billy, Dallas, and Trish bully young friends Gary, Jack, and Miles while the kids film a homemade fantasy movie with Gary's older sister Samantha in a barn.
 Billy only stops harassing the boys when he seemingly takes an interest in Sam, who becomes enamored with Billy.
 Gary breaks his arm while recording a wrestling scene for the movie.
 Due to Gary getting injured on her watch, the duo's rich parents ground Sam before leaving the siblings home alone.

 Billy harasses the three friends once more when he comes to see Sam.
 Secretly wooing her so he can use the house for his party, Billy pretends to appreciate Sam's interests in action figures and wrestling.
 Sam and Billy start making out on her bed, but are interrupted by the boys when they burst in to harass Billy.
 The boys are then interrupted by a loud noise and lights outside, which Sam dismisses as another one of Gary's pranks.
 Sam calls her brother a loser and tells him to “grow up.”
 Billy convinces Sam to host a Halloween party while her parents are away by claiming he wants to show her off as his new girlfriend.
 While Gary, Jack, and Miles secretly spy on the festivities using a drone camera, Billy and his friends intentionally trash the house.
 Sam tries to kick out the disrespectful partygoers, which causes Billy to become physically threatening with her.

 Gary, Jack, and Miles interrupt the party by hijacking the TV to broadcast a message calling out Sam for changing her personality to appeal to Billy.
 Billy, angered, grabs the boys from their hiding spot and brings them out to be beaten in front of everyone.
 Alien creatures (previously seen attacking three fishermen aboard a boat in the movie's intro) suddenly burst into the house.
 Partygoers flee while Gary, Jack, Miles, Billy, Dallas, and Trish are captured.
 Sam avoids capture by barricading herself in her bedroom.